-- A. If the City has an interest in acquiring a portion of a proposed development for a public purpose, it shall protify the property owner as soon as the City Council authorizes the transaction to proceed. - B. Within a development, or adjacent to a development in contiguous property owned by the developer, a parcel of land of not more than 5% of the gross area of the development may be required to be set aside and dedicated to the public for parks and recreation purposes by the developer.
+- A. If the City has an interest in acquiring a portion of a proposed development for a public purpose, it shall into the property owner as soon as the City Council authorizes the transaction to proceed. - B. Within a development, or adjacent to a development in contiguous property owned by the developer, a parcel of land of not more than 5% of the gross area of the development may be required to be set aside and dedicated to the public for parks and recreation purposes by the developer.
 The parcel of land, if required, shall be determined to be suitable for the park and/or recreation purpose(s) intended, and the city may require the development of the land for the park or recreation use intended or identified as a need within the community. - C. In the event no such area is available that is found to be suitable for parks and/or recreation uses, the developer may be required, in lieu of setting aside land to pay to the appropriate parks and recreation agency a sum of money equal to the market value of the area required for dedication, plus the additional funds necessary for the development thereof if so required; if such is required, the money may only be utilized for capital improvements by the appropriate parks and recreation agency. - D. If there is a systems development charge in effect for parks, the foregoing land and development or money dedication (if required) may be provided for in lieu of an equal value of systems development charge assessment if so approved by the collecting agency in accordance with the applicable provisions of the system development charge ordinance.
-If the collecting agency will not permit the land or money dedication in lieu of an applicable systems development charge, then the land and development or money dedication shall not be required.
+If the collecting agency will not permit the land or money dedication in lieu of an applicable

-E. If the nature and design, or approval, of a development is such that over 30% of the tract of land to be developed is dedicated to public uses such as streets, water or sewer system facilities and the like, then the requirements of this subsection shall be reduced so that the total obligation of the developer to the public does not exceed 30%.
+- systems development charge, then the land and development or money dedication shall not be required. - E. If the nature and design, or approval, of a development is such that over 30% of the tract of land to be developed is dedicated to public uses such as streets, water or sewer system facilities and the like, then the requirements of this subsection shall be reduced so that the total obligation of the developer to the public does not exceed 30%.

-Applicant Response: To date the applicant has not been informed of the need for public land.
+Applicant Response: The need for public land was considered with the original subdivision approval (01SUB-19).
+Given that the original plan considered the entire 20.56 acre area and the associated (broad) needs of the community, it is not anticipated that additional land will be needed with this minor Replat / Minor Partition request.
+To date, the applicant has not been informed of the need for public land.
 The applicant does not anticipate that the provisions of this section will be necessary.